MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart.md

 > [!IMPORTANT]
 > To successfully deploy the Azure AI Video Indexer extension, it is **mandatory** that your Azure subscription id is approved in advance.
 You must first sign up using [this form](https://aka.ms/vi-register).

-- Create an Azure subscription with permissions to create Azure resources.
+- Create an Azure subscription with permissions for creating Azure resources.
 - Create an Azure AI Video Indexer Account.
 Use the [Create Video Indexer account](create-account-portal.md) tutorial.

 To use the Video Indexer extension, you need to have an externally facing endpoint, which can be either a DNS name or IP.
 The endpoint should be set as a secure transfer protocol (`https:\\`) and is used as the extension API endpoint, formatted as `https:\\{endpointUri}/swagger/index.html`.
-It is also used by the Video Indexer web portal to communicate with the extension.
-It is recommended that you use an ingress control to manage the endpoint.
+It's also used by the Video Indexer web portal to communicate with the extension.
+It's recommended that you use an ingress control to manage the endpoint.

 > [!NOTE]
 > If the endpoint is not publicly accessible, you will not be able to perform actions on the extension from the web portal.